Meet Current Needs, Provide for Future Generations

 - Western New York (Allegany, Cattaraugus, Chautauqua, Erie, Niagara)

-Some projects identified in sustainability plans may be eligible for inclusion in the comprehensive regional economic development plans now being prepared by Regional Economic Development Councils.
+Some projects identified in sustainability plans may be eligible for inclusion in the comprehensive regional economic development plans .
 A pool of state implementation funding will help support the highest-priority actions identified in regional economic development plans.

-Further information about the Regional Economic Development Councils is available at the Governor's website.
-See link on left.
+Further information about the Regional Economic Development Councils is available at the Governor's website (link on right).

 More about Sustainability Planning: